Because it did happen.

 Mike Allen, “RNC Chief to Say It Was ‘Wrong’ to Exploit Racial Conflict for Votes,” Washington Post, July 14, 2005.

-As recent a 2005, the GOP admitted and even apologized for the Southern Strategy.
+As recent as 2005, the GOP admitted and even apologized for the Southern Strategy.

 Southern Strategy deniers can’t erase facts.

 There was a moment in history when the Conservative Democrats of the 1800s were racist and part of the Confederacy.
 And Radical Republicans of the 1800s were for civil rights and equality.
-This can be proven with historical records.
+Ideological alignment can prove this with historical records.

 Then, a 1920s Republican President was openly racist and alienated the Black voting block.
 This can be proven with historical records and publications.
 Soon after that, a 1930s Democratic President spoke of and pushed for civil rights.
 Simultaneously, this appealing to the Black vote and alienating southern racists.
 This can be proven with historical records and publications.